Steve-Wayne/BLOG-APP-DJANGO/README.md

 Open http://localhost:8000 to access the blog app.

 Contributing
-Feel free to fork and submit pull requests for enhancements.
+Feel free to fork and submit pull requests for enhancements.And please use a random serial number on your pull request